thomasWeise/aitoa/book/metaheuristics/simulatedAnnealing/README.md

 Larger values of $\epsilon$ again lead to a faster temperature decline and we investigated logarithmic schedules with $\epsilon=1$ for three starting temperatures&nbsp;$T_s\in\{5,10,20\}$ in [@fig:sa_temperature_schedules].
 Compared to our selected exponential schedules, the temperatures decline earlier but then remain at a higher value.
 This means that the probability to accept worse candidates in logarithmic schedules remains almost constant (and above&nbsp;0) after some time.
+Notice again that the settings of&nbsp;$T_s$ and&nbsp;$\epsilon$ are not arbitrary, they are selected so that the probability curve gives a not-too-high and not-too-low acceptance probability to solutions which are not too much worse than the current best solution.

 ### The Algorithm